shresthgoel77-png/Sentinel-AI/CONTRIBUTING.md

     cd Sentinel-AI
     ```

-2.  **Set up the Frontend:**
+2.  **Environment Variables & Infrastructure:**
+    Create a `.env` file in the root directory (for frontend) and inside `/backend` (for backend) using the required keys listed in the `README.md`.
+Boot up the local databases via Docker:
     ```bash
-    npm install
-    npm run dev
+    docker run --name sentinel-postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres:16 docker run --name sentinel-redis -p 6379:6379 -d redis
     ```
-    The frontend will be available at `http://localhost:5173`.

 3.  **Set up the Backend (FastAPI):**
-    Navigate to the `backend` directory (adjust path if necessary) and set up your virtual environment:
+    Navigate to the `backend` directory, set up your virtual environment, and apply database migrations:
     ```bash
     cd backend
     python -m venv venv
     source venv/bin/activate  # On Windows use: venv\Scripts\activate
     pip install -r requirements.txt
-    uvicorn main:app --reload
+    alembic upgrade head      # Run database migrations uvicorn main:app --reload --port 8000
     ```
+    *(Note for Windows users: You can simply run `.\launch.ps1` from the root directory to automate the backend and DB boot sequence).*

+4.  **Set up the Frontend:**
+    In a separate terminal block at the project root:
+    ```bash
+    npm install
+    npm run dev
+    ```
+    The frontend will be available at `http://localhost:5173`.
+    *(Note for Windows users: You can use `.\launch-frontend.ps1`).*

 ## How to Contribute